12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Touch & Feel + Mirror

-See, Touch, Feel is another touch-and-feel book.
-There is no story to this one.
+See, Touch, Feel is a colorful board book with touch-and-feel elements.
+There’s no story to this one.
 Just prompts that ask Baby to explore the pages.
-There is a lot to feel, alongside new concepts, and a mirror at the end that lets Baby see him/herself.
+It includes many different textures, alongside new concepts, and a mirror at the end of the book that lets Baby see him/herself.
+It’s a great book to let your baby explore.

 Where’s Spot? by Eric Hill